 - Express an internalised personal view and awareness of the social, ethical and legal issues within a support role within strength and conditioning.

-Graduates also have the opportunity to progress on to higher-level qualifications with Setanta College where we offer a range of Professional Development Courses up to our industry led Professional Masters in Performance Science.
+Graduates also have the opportunity to progress on to higher-level qualifications with Setanta College where we offer a range of Professional Development Courses up to our industry-led Masters in Performance Coaching.

 Setanta College has appointed a world renowned advisory board to inform and oversee our programmes and research strategy.
 This board, comprising of professors and practitioners from around the world, keep Setanta College at the cutting edge of Performance Science, Technology and Strength and Conditioning.